FDA battles vaping industry at the Supreme Court

 Basically, the FDA has made it increasingly difficult for vaping producers to sell their products using flavors that appeal to kids.
 Flavors like "pink lemonade," "rainbow road" "jimmy the juice-man peachy strawberry," and "suicide bunny mother's milk and cookies."

-To date, only 27 companies, most of them small, have been approved to sell their vaping products, and the vaping industry has gone to court to challenge FDA decisions not to allow millions of products on to the market –- products that the agency deems to be "gateway devices," aimed at minors to introduce them to nicotine addiction.
+To date, only 27 products have been approved from a handful of companies, including large ones like Reynolds, NJOY, and Logic.
+Now, the vaping industry has gone to court to challenge FDA decisions not to allow millions of products on to the market -- products that the agency deems to be "gateway devices," aimed at minors to introduce them to nicotine addiction.

 Lower court action

-Note: A previous version of the story also misstated the number of companies approved by the FDA to sell vaping products.
-It should have said 27 vaping products have been approved, not 27 companies.